 Sub-woofers, which you may have heard of, are special drivers that focus on replicating very low frequencies; many of which we can't hear.
 This driver's purpose is to add the shake, rumble, and roll to a listening experience.
 Sub-woofers can bring a home theater system closer to sounding and feeling like a movie theater sound system which adds to your home theater experience.
 Sub-woofers can also make music listening feel like a live experience.
 Live music experiences are typically experienced at louder volumes where you can feel the bass and impact of the instruments.
 Subwoofers replicate this sensation but without the other frequencies being at high volume which can be uncomfortable to your ear.

 Although there are many different types, styles, and sizes, speakers just make sound.
 Knowing how they make sound can add a new dimension to a listening experience.
 Much like knowing a little bit about how a car works may change your driving habits, knowledge about speakers can help you operate them more efficiently.
-We hope this article helps you understand speakers a little more and gives you a little more confidence when you go out and purchase them.
+We hope this article helps you understand speakers a little more and gives you a little more confidence when you go out a purchase them.